 Limited Liability Company (LLC)

-An LLC, or Limited Liability Company is the simplest way of structuring your business to protect your personal assets in case your business is sued.
+An LLC is the simplest way of structuring your business to protect your personal assets in case your business is sued.

 For your state's LLC naming rules, select your state from the drop-down above.